 Sec.
-1 Formation of Council.
-A Student Advisory Council, representing institutions in the University of Texas System, shall be formed to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions.
-The Executive Vice Chancellor for Academic Affairs will serve as U. T. System liaison to the Council.
-Representatives of the Student Advisory Council may from time to time address the Board of Regents at meetings of the Board and may recommend action to the Board through the Chancellor.
-At least once each year, a meeting will be arranged between the Student Advisory Council Executive Committee and the Board.
+1 Student Advisory Council.
+A Student Advisory Council represents institutions in the U. T. System to facilitate the flow of ideas and information between and among the Board of Regents, the System Administration, and the institutions of the System.
+The Executive Vice Chancellor for Academic Affairs or his or her designee serves as System liaison to the Council.
+Representatives of the Student Advisory Council are encouraged to address the Board of Regents at meetings of the Board, including meetings of the Standing Committees, and may recommend action to the Board through the Chancellor.
+At least once each year, a meeting will be arranged between the Student Advisory Council Executive Committee and the Board of Regents.

-Regents' Rules and Regulations, Rule 30401 - Employee and Faculty Advisory Councils and the second sec
+Regents' Rules and Regulations, Rule 30401 - Employee and Faculty Advisory Councils